 In addition to dry mouth, you may experience throat pain or mouth sores that make eating painful and difficult.

-- Again, brush your teeth and rinse your mouth throughout the day.
+- Again, brushing your teeth and rinsing your mouth throughout the day can help.

 - Keep water with you and sip often.

-- Eat soft, tender foods that have been cooked well, making them easier to chew and swallow.
-Think: soft fruits, cottage cheese, yogurt, eggs, soups, mashed potatoes, oatmeal or pudding.
+- Eat soft, tender foods that have been cooked well (e.g., soft fruits, cottage cheese, yogurt, eggs, soup, mashed potatoes, oatmeal, pudding) — they’ll be easier to chew and swallow.

 - Avoid foods that are dry or coarse, such as crackers, cold cereal, raw vegetables and hard fruits.